 A newborn who is active, crying, and breathing normally at birth usually does not require any treatment despite the presence of meconium in the amniotic fluid.
 The baby will still be kept under observation since MAS symptoms may emerge anytime within 24 hours.

-- If meconium is detected in amniotic fluid around the time of birth, the doctor will perform amnioinfusion, where a sterile liquid is infused into the amniotic fluid through a small tube.
+- Amnioinfusion has been shown to be beneficial for babies who are at high risk due to limited monitoring facilities.
+Further research into the effects on women is needed and is not practiced regularly.
+In amnioinfusion, a sterile liquid is infused into the amniotic fluid through a small tube.
 It will help dissolve meconium and reduce the amount inhaled by the baby.

 Most babies show improvement through the procedures mentioned above.
 The baby may be placed under observation to rule out relapse of symptoms.